VisiumCH/dvc-workshop/README.md

 - parameters : usually user defined parameters the step depends on.
 Here contained in __dvc_workshop/params.py__.
 - command : Python command for dvc to run the step.

 With the cookiecutter architecture, steps are pre-defined, and you can adapt them with the appropriate changes directly in the __dvc.yaml__.
 DVC detects outputs of each steps and pushes changes to the remote automatically.

 To manually create a step, you can use:

 ```
 dvc add stage -n <stage name> -d <dependencies> -p <parameters> -o <outputs> cmd
 ```
+You can also checkout the file structure in the __Pipefile__ and implement the step manually.